aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-opendocument-text-odt-ott-format/footnotes-and-endnote-features-supported-on-opendocument-export/_index.md

 ﻿---
-title: Footnotes and Endnote Features Supported on OpenDocument Export – Aspose.Words for Java
+title: Footnotes and Endnote Features Supported on OpenDocument Export
+second_title: Aspose.Words for Java
 articleTitle: Footnotes and Endnote Features Supported on OpenDocument Export
 linktitle: Footnotes and Endnote Features Supported on OpenDocument Export
 description: "Export to ODT format using footnote and endnote saving features in Java."